Complete the Admission Requirements for Baccalaureate Programs.

-Admission to the College of Arts and Sciences School of Education, Department of Teaching and Learning: Early Childhood Education Major
+Admission to the School of Education: Early Childhood Education Major

-Admission to the Department of Teaching and Learning: Early Childhood Education major is required for most upper-division coursework in Early Childhood Education.
-In order to be admitted to the Department of Teaching and Learning: Early Childhood Education major, applicants must:
+Admission to the Early Childhood Education major is required for most upper-division coursework in Early Childhood Education.
+In order to be admitted to the Early Childhood Education major, applicants must:

-- Complete the application to the Department of Teaching and Learning: Early Childhood Education major.
+- Complete the application to the Early Childhood Education major.
 Please call an advisor from the School of Education Student Services office at (907) 786-4401 for an advising appointment.

 - Complete Tier 1: Basic College-Level Skills General Education Requirements (transfer credits may be used).

-- Complete a minimum of 9 lower-division credits from the Early Childhood Education major requirements with a minimum grade of C.
+- Complete a minimum of 15 lower-division credits from the Early Childhood Education major requirements with a GPA of 3.0.

-1. Meet all the requirements for and be admitted to the Department of Teaching and Learning: Early Childhood Education major.
+- Meet all the requirements for and be admitted to the Early Childhood Education major.

-2. Submit an application form for admission to Advanced Practicum.
-Contact the School of Education Student Services office for fall and spring application deadlines at (907) 786-4401.
+- Submit an application form for admission to Student Teaching 1.
+Contact the School of Education Student Services office for fall and spring application deadlines at (907) 786-4872.

-3. Apply for Student Teaching Authorization Certificate.
+- Apply for Student Teaching Authorization Certificate.
 This application includes fingerprinting and a criminal background check.
 Fee required.
-Contact School of Education Student Services Office for more information.

-Admission to Early Childhood Education Internship (Student Teaching Experience)
+Admission to Early Childhood Education Student Teaching 2 (EDEC A492Z and EDEC A495Z)

-1. Submit an application form for admission to Early Childhood Education Internship.
-Contact the School of Education Student Services office for fall and spring application deadlines at (907) 786-4401.
+- Submit an application form for admission to Early Childhood Education Student Teaching 2.
+Contact the School of Education Student Services office for fall and spring application deadlines at (907) 786-4872.

-3. Demonstrate general content knowledge with a passing score on Praxis II: Elementary Education: Content Knowledge (5018) or Praxis II: Curriculum, Instruction, and Assessment (5017).
+- Demonstrate general content knowledge with a passing score on Praxis II Content Area Exam (See Alaska Department of Education and Early Development website for more information).
 Note: when taking the exam, please check UAA as a receiving institution.

-4. A current Student Teaching Authorization Certificate is required for admission to internship (finger printing and criminal background check process).
+- A current Student Teaching Authorization Certificate is required for admission to student teaching 2 (fingerprinting and criminal background check process).

-Notes: Admission to the Department of Teaching and Learning: Early Childhood Education major does not guarantee admission to the internship.
-Partnership organizations, early care and education centers and other school settings have the right to refuse or limit field experience placements for university students.
+Notes: Admission to the Early Childhood Education major does not guarantee admission to the Student Teaching 1 and /or 2.
+Partnership organizations, early care and education centers, and other school settings have the right to refuse or limit field experience placements for university students.

-- All Early Childhood Education courses must be completed with a minimum grade of C. Upon successful completion of the Early Childhood Education licensure program, a teacher candidate will obtain an Institutional Recommendation from the School of Education to the State of Alaska for teacher certification.
+- All Early Childhood Education courses must be completed with a minimum grade of C. Upon successful completion of the Early Childhood Education licensure program, a teacher candidate will obtain a State Approved Verification Form from the School of Education to the State of Alaska for teacher certification.

-- Internship is a full-time placement (not credit hours) in a public-school setting.
-Interns are expected to be present in schools the same hours as school district teachers.
-Internship is only offered during fall and spring semesters.
+- Student Teaching 2 is a full-time placement (not credit hours) in a public-school setting.
+Student Teachers are expected to be present in schools the same hours as school district teachers.
 Reference Internship Handbook for more detailed information.

 - 10-30 hours of field experience are required for most Early Childhood major courses.

-- Internship(s) must be completed successfully and all early childhood major requirements, the Alaska studies requirement, MATH A211, MATH A212, and foundation requirements in child development and social relationships and inclusive environments must be completed with a minimum grade of C in order to obtain an institutional recommendation for teacher certification.
+- All EDEC (Early Childhood) courses, the Alaska studies requirement, EDFN A300 (multicultural requirement) MATH A211, MATH A212, must be completed with a minimum grade of C in order to obtain a State Approved Verification Form for teacher certification.

 - Complete the background check requirements listed under Field Placements.